genpat-it/spread/README.md

 ## Available Languages and translations

 Currently, the available languages are English and Italian.
 However, the application can be easily extended with new translations.
 If you would like to contribute, you can use the `en.js` or `it.js` file as a template from the `i18n` folder in this repository and translate the values.
-For any information or support regarding this, do not hesitate to contact bionformatica@izs.it.
+For any information or support regarding this, do not hesitate to contact bioinformatica@izs.it.

 ## Documentation